 The ransomware case is the most concrete.
 CSE said the gang worked against healthcare, transportation, and business sectors in Canada.
 The agency also said it undertook concurrent “technical disruptions” against 10 of the most significant ransomware gangs targeting Canada to “make parts of their infrastructure unusable.”

 That framing should get attention from boards and CISOs.
-Ransomware is not only an IT incident.
+AI ransomware with human victim selection shows why ransomware is not only an IT incident.
 It is an operational and balance-sheet threat, especially when healthcare, transport, and business services are in scope.
 For related cyber-risk context, see XOOMAR’s coverage of how an AI agent turned a Langflow ransomware attack into a secret hunt.

 The numbers show an expanding cyber mandate, but not a full public ledger